-Release and review of results (Article 18): Throughout the course, lecturers will inform students of the results of the tests leading to the final mark.
 Lecturers will release the proposed overall mark of the course within 14 calendar days at the first attempt and within 10 calendar days at the second attempt.
-Together with this mark, the place, date and time of the examination review shall be indicated at least 24 hours in advance.
+Together with this mark, the place, date and time of the exam review shall be indicated at least 24 hours in advance.

 All marks of the different tests leading to the overall mark shall be published on the virtual learning environment of the course.